Humpy-JBRM/http-attenuator/README.md

     - you don't need to build any rate-limiting plumbing - the attenuator gives you all the rate limiting for free

 ### Service Broker Mode
+All of your requests - regardless of provider - return exactly the same JSON.

+Your client code is much much easier, because it's all consistent.

+Inb4 "lock in".
+The very point of this is "lock in", with a FOSS solution.

 Sometimes you might not know (or care) exactly which endpoint is the one you want to use, or you want the _best_ endpoint (for some definition of _best_) to be chosen.